b2y4nS/b2y4nS/README.md

 - I worked a lot in laboratory performing protein expression and purification experiments
 - Recently, I got interested in the world of programming
 - I would like to learn Python to apply it in the field of Bioinformatics and related
-- My goal is to grow in this area learning different programming languages and to become, if it's posible, an expert
+- My goal is to grow in this area learning different programming languages and to become, if it's possible, an expert

 <!---
 b2y4nS/b2y4nS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.